kachinne/AirBnB_clone/README.md

-A project on AirBnB in Alx done in a team  by:
+# People that contribute to this project

-Nwabueze Onyekachi Bonaventure
+Nwabueze Onyekachi Bonaventure<nobbnet@gmail.com>